Baton Rouge: The Red Stick

 A variety of events, concerts and circuses are held in the Baton Rouge River Center downtown at the Mississippi River.

-Where to See Mardi Gras Parades In and Around Baton Rouge in 2018
+Where to See Mardi Gras Parades In and Around Baton Rouge

 |Baton Rouge Area|